ga4gh/data-security/AAI/AAIConnectProfile.md

-In particular, this specification introduces a JSON Web Token ([JWT](#relevant-specifications)) syntax for an access token to enable an OIDC provider (called an OIDC broker) to embed some key claims to the access token and to enable a downstream access token consumer (called a Claim Clearinghouse) to locate the OIDC broker’s userinfo endpoint for requesting the rest of the claims.
-This specification is suggested to be used together with others that specify the syntax and semantics of the claims exchanged.
+In particular, this specification introduces a JSON Web Token ([JWT](#relevant-specifications)) syntax for an access token to enable an OIDC provider (called a Broker) allow a downstream access token consumer (called a Claim Clearinghouse) to locate the Broker’s /userinfo endpoint as a means to fetch GA4GH Claims.
+This specification is suggested to be used together with others that specify the syntax and semantics of the GA4GH Claims exchanged.

 ### Table of Contents